mverschu/mailspoofsent/README.md

 It is recommended to read the "Explanation" section.

 ## Requirements
+*The install.sh script can be used to install all requirements.*

 - Postfix (when installing Postfix choose -> Internet Site -> Name doesn't matter)
 - Mailutils
+- Python3 (only for web UI)
+- Python3 PIP (only for web UI)
+- Flask (only for web UI)

 ### Supplementary